Electronic Music Archive series Overview

 Kraftwerk / Trans-Europe Express

-Afrika Bambaataa called it "one of the best and weirdest records I ever heard."
-In 1982 he reworked its melody for Planet Rock, while Juan Atkins -the Godfather of Detroit Techno-used the same blueprint for Cybotron's Clear.
+Cover image of Kraftwerk song 'Trans-Europe Express' from 'Electronic Music' Volume 01 playlist Afrika Bambaataa called it "one of the best and weirdest records I ever heard."
+In 1982 he reworked its melody for Planet Rock, while Juan Atkins-the Godfather of Detroit Techno-used the same blueprint for Cybotron's Clear.
 One essential record that helped birth two electronic music genres: Detroit Techno and Electro / Electro-Funk. - On "Trans-Europe Express"

 1977